-In a single word, torrents are simply ‘files’ that hold information related to other files and folders that are to be distributed.
-When you download a movie torrent, this ‘torrent file’ contains necessary information which will let you get that movie.
+Torrents are simply ‘files’ that hold information related to other files and folders that are to be distributed.
+When you download a movie torrent, this ‘torrent file’ contains necessary information that will let you get that movie.

 When you start downloading the files associated with that torrent, you might also see a file that is not familiar with those other chunks of data.
-That are values which are used to verify a file.
+Those are values that are used to verify a file.
 Now that we’ve helped separate fact from fiction, it is time to explain how these torrents work.

-In short, when you’re ‘torrenting’ a file, it pretty much means that you are transferring a file over the BitTorrent network which uses Peer-to-Peer (P2P) file sharing.
+When you’re ‘torrenting’ a file, it pretty much means that you are transferring a file over the BitTorrent network which uses Peer-to-Peer (P2P) file sharing.
 A P2P network in the simplest explanation means a network that is created when two or more computers are connected to share resources without going through a separate server computer.
-Think of this like an adhoc network but a lot more complex.
+Think of this as an ad-hoc network but a lot more complex.

 When you download a torrent, the data is fetched in small bits and pieces that are a couple of megabytes in size.
 You initially connected to the original uploader who has all the data stored on their system.
 But as the number of users increases, one user ends up downloading tiny pieces from multiple users (called seeders) who now have data stored on their machine.

 After your torrent client gets all the pieces, it then merges and them and verifies the integrity of the data.
 The end result is the files present on your storage and this is how torrent works.

 Once you’re done downloading a torrent or even halfway, you can also become a seeder and let others fetch pieces from your machine.
 BitTorrent is all about sharing.
 Of course, it will consume your monthly data cap.
 This was a brief overview of how torrent works and dumps gigantic amounts of data onto your device.

 What is the difference between seeds, peers, and leechers?